zypherift/arch-jetson-nano/README.md

 | Hostname | `jetson-arch` |

 ## How to run
+0. It's important to have the Jetson Nano powered by a USB 3.0 connection.
+2.0 can't provide it with enough current.
+   At least it powers it with enough power, but I still get `soctherm: OC ALARM` when booting into the OS.
+(OC here means overcurrent, which implies that the USB port can't keep supplying enough, so the voltage drops.)
+   If you don't have USB 3.0 ports, then use the barreljack connector, and connect the needed jumpers for it, labelled `DC_IN`.
+We still need data, so use a 2.0 port for that.

-1. Put the Nano into recovery mode:
+2. Put the Nano into recovery mode:
    - You can do this by finding identifying the board revision you have, and shorting out the following two pins marked in red:
    ![Recovery Mode Pin Location](https://imgur.com/ZYjVGYM.png)

-2. Plug the micro-USB into your host machine
+3. Plug the micro-USB into your host machine

-3. Verify the device is detected:
+4. Verify the device is detected:
    ```bash
    lsusb | grep NVIDIA
    ```